Easy Illustrated Guide: How to Catch a Bus in London

 After you plug in your destination, Citymapper will tell you which bus numbers you want and which stop they will pick you up at.

 Once you’ve identified the appropriate bus route, it’s time to locate the bus stop.
-London’s streets are equipped with numerous designated bus stops, which are easily identifiable by their red circular signs with a white bus symbol.
+London’s bus stops are easily identifiable by their red circular signs with a white bus symbol.

 Bus stops are designated by letters (for example, stop J or stop X).
 Make sure you stand at the correct stop letter, because the bus will not pull up to a stop it’s not assigned to.